LSSTDESC/NaMaster/README.md

 ```
 python -m pip install pymaster [--user]
 ```
-(add `--user` if you don't have admin permissions.
+(add `--user` if you don't have admin permissions).
 Note that this will compile the code on your machine, so you'll need to have installed its [dependencies](#dependencies).

 ### From source
 If all the above fail, try to install NaMaster from its source.
 You should first clone this [github repository](https://github.com/LSSTDESC/NaMaster).
 Then follow these steps: